1930 (21st August)

 Margaret’s son, David Armstrong-Jones, Earl of Snowdon, married Serena Stanhope at St Margaret’s Church, Westminster.

-Margaret suffered a mild stroke while at her holiday home in Mustique.
+Princess Margaret suffered a mild stroke while at her holiday home in Mustique.

 Margaret badly scalded her feet in a bathroom accident.
 The scalds were so severe that she needed support when walking.